 The Company applies the guidance that is codified under ASC 820-10 related to assets and liabilities recognized or disclosed in the financial statements at fair value on a recurring basis.
 ASC 820-10 defines fair value, establishes a framework for measuring fair value and expands disclosures about fair value measurements.
 The provisions of ASC 820-10 only apply to the Companys investment securities, which are carried at fair value.

 ASC 820-10 clarifies that fair value is an exit price, representing the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants based on the highest and best use of the asset or liability.
 As such, fair value is a market-based measurement that is determined based on assumptions that market participants would use in pricing an asset or liability.
 ASC 820-10 requires valuation techniques to measure fair value that maximize the use of observable inputs and minimize the use of unobservable inputs.
 These inputs are prioritized as follows:

 The Company categorizes a financial instrument in the fair value hierarchy based on the lowest level of input that is significant to its fair value measurement.

-The Company recorded a change in FMV of trading securities as unrealized gain of $138,400 for the six months ended June 30, 2019.
+The Company recorded a change in FMV of trading securities as unrealized gain of $273,720 and realized gain of $190,460 for the nine months ended September 30, 2019.
 These securities are classified as trading.